A wonderful opportunity to put into a real working context

 While on internship, you will also develop a broad range of skills and competences that will prepare you for future leadership positions such as teamwork, self-management, decision-making, problem-solving, managing stress and communication.

-Our CDD office receives numerous internship offers daily from around the world, from different companies including International hotel chains, boutique hotels, private restaurants and hotels, golf courses, golf resorts and cruise lines, amongst others.
+Our CDD office receives numerous internship offers daily from around the world, from different companies including International hotel chains, boutique hotels, private restaurants and hotels, golf courses, golf resorts and cruise lines, among others.

 Internship offers must meet the school’s requirements to ensure the best learning experience for our students.
 These internship placement opportunities are published in the School’s intranet for consultation by all students.